paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-071-united-states-international-broadcasting.md

 ### Statutory Notes

 #### References in Text
+This chapter, referred to in subsec. (a), was in the original “this title”, meaning title III of Pub.
+L. 103–236, Apr.
+30, 1994, 108 Stat.
+432, known as the United States International Broadcasting Act of 1994, which is classified principally to this chapter.
+For complete classification of title III to the Code, see Short Title note set out under [section 6201 of this title](./chapter-071-united-states-international-broadcasting.md#section-6201) and Tables.

-Level IV of the Executive Schedule, referred to in subsec. (b)(1), is set out in [section 5315 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5315&num=0&edition=prelim), Government Organization and Employees.
+Level IV of the Executive Schedule, referred to in subsec. (b), is set out in [section 5315 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5315&num=0&edition=prelim), Government Organization and Employees.

 #### Amendments
 1998—Subsec. (a).
 Pub.
 L. 105–277, § 1323(k)(1), substituted “under the Board” for “within the United States Information Agency”.